 The diversity of the work community requires employers to develop their abilities to encounter differences and change their own procedures so that they are better at considering differences.
 A diverse work community is sometimes considered to be a liability.
 It may take longer for employees to complete their orientation and adjust to the work community if they are unacquainted with Finnish working culture.
-On the other hand, other members of the team may wonder why the work tasks need to be delegated in a new way due to the life situation of one employee, for example.
+On the other hand, Business integrity products Efficient use of resources other members of the team may wonder why the work tasks need to be delegated in a new way due to the life situation of one employee, for example.
 Despite this, more and more Finnish companies consider diversity above all to be a positive resource and that the benefits that it provides to business are bigger than the challenges.